splunk/observability-workshop/docs/rum/RUM-Setup.md

 ---

-## 1. Review the original code of your Online-Boutique
+## 1. Review the original code of your NON RUM Online-Boutique

-If you have access to and EC2 instance and have previously installed the Online Boutique you can view it  on port 81 of the EC2 instance's IP address.
+If you have access to an EC2 instance and have previously installed the Online Boutique as part of the APm session</br>
+you can view it  on port 81 of the EC2 instance's IP address. </br>
-The IP address is the one you used to SSH into the instance at the beginning of the workshop.
+The IP address is the one you used to SSH into the instance at the beginning of the workshop,</br> otherwise if this is a standalone RUM workshop you will use the NON RUM host ip address provided by thew workshop host as your **EC2-IP** address.</br>

-Open your web browser and go to `http://{==EC2-IP==}:81/` where you will then be able to see the Online Boutique running, otherwise use the screenshots in this workshop guide.
+Open your web browser and go to `http://{==EC2-IP==}:81/`.
+You will see the Non RUM Online Boutique running.

 ![Online Boutique](../images/apm/online-boutique.png)

 Follow the instructions for your preferred browser below:

 ---
 ### 1.1 Chrome, FireFox  & Microsoft Edge Users - Check the Web page source

 In Chrome & Firefox or Microsoft Edge you can right click on the Online-Boutique site, you will have an option to **"View Page Source"**